-Xia Jiang thrusted his hand to Mei Changsu’s face and forced the sick man to open his mouth.
+Xia Jiang thrust his hand into Mei Changsu’s face and forced the sick man to open his mouth.
 “Now take the pill!”

 “Don’t – don’t – don’t be like this –” Mei Changsu urged Xia Jiang, “let’s be a bit civil — let me take it myself.”

-Once got the pill, Mei Changsu began to exam it as if appreciating an artwork.
+Once got the pill, Mei Changsu began to examine it as if appreciating an artwork.
 “What if my loyalty to Prince Jing is so strong that I rather die than betray his trust?”

 “You’re not coming here to show off your loyalty to Prince Jing.
 You come with a big mission, and I believe only Prince Jing can help you to accomplish this task.
 Hurry up!”
 Xia Jiang demanded.
 “You’re not fancy anyone would come here to save you, are you?!
 Prince Jing can hardly save himself now.”

 “You seem to be really scared of Prince Jing.”

 “Me?
 Scared of Prince Jing?”
 Xia Jiang burst into a fit of neurotic laughter.

 “You do, just like you once scared of Prince Qi.”